sanger-tol/.github/after_party_tracking.md

 Labels should follow the following rules:

-1. https://github.com/sanger-tol/.github/labels/bug, https://github.com/sanger-tol/.github/labels/enhancement, https://github.com/sanger-tol/.github/labels/feature, and https://github.com/sanger-tol/.github/labels/maintain are mutually exclusive.
-2. Almost every issue should have one of https://github.com/sanger-tol/.github/labels/bug, https://github.com/sanger-tol/.github/labels/enhancement, https://github.com/sanger-tol/.github/labels/feature, or https://github.com/sanger-tol/.github/labels/maintain.
-3. All issues with https://github.com/sanger-tol/.github/labels/duplicate, https://github.com/sanger-tol/.github/labels/invalid, or https://github.com/sanger-tol/.github/labels/wontfix label, should be _Done_.
+1. All issues with https://github.com/sanger-tol/.github/labels/duplicate, https://github.com/sanger-tol/.github/labels/invalid, or https://github.com/sanger-tol/.github/labels/wontfix label, should be _Done_.
-4. All issues in _Triage_ should have the https://github.com/sanger-tol/.github/labels/question label.
+2. All issues in _Triage_ should have the https://github.com/sanger-tol/.github/labels/question label.
-5. No _High_ priority issues should have the https://github.com/sanger-tol/.github/labels/help%20wanted label.
+3. No _High_ priority issues should have the https://github.com/sanger-tol/.github/labels/help%20wanted label.
 This is to ensure we don't clash.
-6. All issues with the https://github.com/sanger-tol/.github/labels/good%20first%20issue label should have https://github.com/sanger-tol/.github/labels/help%20wanted too.
+4. All issues with the https://github.com/sanger-tol/.github/labels/good%20first%20issue label should have https://github.com/sanger-tol/.github/labels/help%20wanted too.